European court says Turkey holding Kurdish politician too long without trial

 “The Court found that the judicial authorities had extended Mr Demirtas’ detention on grounds that could not be regarded as ‘sufficient’ to justify its duration,” the Strasbourg-based ECHR said in a statement.

-The ECHR ruled that Ankara “was to take all necessary measures to put an end to the applicant’s pre-trial detention.”
+The ECHR ruled that Ankara “was to take all necessary measures to put an end to the applicant’s pre-trial detention”.

-Turkish Justice Minister Abdulhamit Gul dismissed the court’s ruling, saying the country’s judiciary would decide on Demirtas’ cases.
+Following the ruling, Demirtas’ lawyer, Mahsuni Karaman, said he had applied for the politician’s immediate release at a criminal court in Ankara.
+“After this decision, every second Mr Demirtas remains jailed is a restriction on freedom,” he said.

+Demirtas himself said the court’s ruling had confirmed his status as “a political hostage” and said the ECHR ruling had shown the “grave violations” by Turkish courts, including the Constitutional Court, during his detention.

+“There are many things we can do in response.
+We’ll make our counter move and finish the job,” Erdogan told reporters in parliament, without elaborating.

+ECHR rulings are legally binding, but there have been many instances in which Turkey has not implemented them.
+Justice Minister Abdulhamit Gul said the final decision on Demirtas’ cases would be made by the Turkish judiciary.

-The government accuses the HDP of links to the outlawed Kurdistan Worker’s Party (PKK), considered a terrorist organization by Turkey, the European Union and the United States.
+The government accuses the HDP of links to the outlawed Kurdistan Workers Party (PKK), considered a terrorist organization by Turkey, the European Union and the United States.
 The HDP denies this.

-The ECHR also criticized Turkey for keeping Demirtas detained during two elections: a constitutional referendum in 2017 and this year’s presidential ballot.
+The ECHR also criticized Turkey for keeping Demirtas detained during a constitutional referendum in 2017 and this year’s presidential election.

 “The extensions of Mr Demirtas’ detention, especially during two crucial campaigns... pursued the predominant ulterior purpose of stifling pluralism and limiting freedom of political debate,” it said.